r0zetta/graph_simulations/README.md

 {s1:{t1:w, t2:w, t3:w...} s2:{t3:w, t4:w...}}
 ```

-A dict (or Counter()) containing an entry per node set to that node's in-degree or out-degree.
+A dict (or Counter()) containing an entry per node set to that node's in-degree, out-degree, or any other metric that you might want nodes and labels to be sized by.

 ```
     in_degree = Counter()